np6hd/factionsBot/README.md

 # factionsBot

+# USAGE WARNING:
+You may modify these codes and add to it as you may like.
+However, you are not allowed to take this code and sell to others.

 # basic factions bot v.0.2

 To get started first make sure to install these modules: nodejs, discordjs, node-fetch, and lowdb <br />